TexasInstruments/edgeai-tensorlab/README.md

 #### Requirement: PROCESSOR-SDK-RTOS-J721E
 As explained earlier, RTOS SDK for Jacinto 7 is required to run this package.
 Please visit the links given above to download and untar/extract the RTOS SDK on your Ubuntu desktop machine.

-After extracting, follow the instructions in the RTOS package to download the dependencies required for it.
-Especially the following 3 steps are required:<br>
+After extracting, follow the instructions in the RTOS package to download and install the dependencies required for it.
+The following steps are required:<br>

 (1) Install PSDK-RTOS dependencies - especially graphviz and gcc-arm: Change directory to **psdk_rtos/scripts** inside the extracted SDK and run: